opnsense/docs/source/manual/how-tos/pac.rst

 .. image:: images/pac_menu_match.png

 Enter a name for the match and an optional description.
 Then choose what to match on.
+In our example we want to achieve that hostnames without a FQDN (like server01) and also our internal domain (example.com) will be excluded from the proxy.

 =========== ==================================================
 Name        A unique name for the match to call it from rules.